learn-co-curriculum/cli-data-gem-assessment/README.md

 ie: `name-cli-gem`
 2. Submit that repo to the assessment immediately.
 3. Build your gem there.
-4. Record at least a 30 min coding session, narrate or not. keep it, if we ask for it youll have to provide it.
+4. Record at least a 30 min coding session, narrate or not. keep it, if we ask for it you'll have to provide it.
 5. Submit a video of your working gem.
 6. Submit the final code.
 7. Write a blog post about the project and process.